ULHT-CM-2021-22/LOTR-Characters/README.md

          id 'kotlin-parcelize'
       }

+* Remote calls receive 3 callbacks (only the first is mandatory):
+  * onFinished - called when the server returned the message and it was ok
+  * onError - called when there was an error communicating with the server or the response was not ok
+  * onLoading - called just before initiating the remote request (useful to show a progress indicator)

 * Uses suspend functions in retrofit, to simplify code and ease debugging.
 Requires retrofit 2.6.0+

 * Uses mockwebserver for testing - you have to include this dependency in build.gradle